mobilabsolutions/stash-sdk-ios/README.md

-# MobilabPayment iOS SDK
+# Stash iOS SDK

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage) [![Travis CI build status](https://travis-ci.com/mobilabsolutions/payment-sdk-ios-open.svg?token=YveRxJtU3TcdBx4pp777&branch=master)](https://travis-ci.com/mobilabsolutions/payment-sdk-ios-open)

 Many applications need to process payments for digital or physical goods.
 Implementing payment functionality can be very cumbersome though: there are many payment service providers that support or don't support various types of payment methods and payment method registration and usage flows.
 The payment SDK simplifies the integration of payments into our applications and abstracts away a lot of the internal complexity that different payment service providers' solutions have.
 With the payment SDK it does not matter which payment service provider one chooses to register payment methods with - the API is standardized and works across the board.

-## Supported Payment Service Providers - PSP
+## Supported PSPs

+At the moment, the Stash iOS SDK supports the following PSPs:
 - BSPayone [Credit Cards / SEPA]
 - Braintree [PayPal]
 - Adyen [Credit Cards / SEPA]

 ## Requirements

+To build this project, you will need to have at least the following:
 - iOS 11.3+
 - Xcode 10.1+
 - Swift 5.0+ / Objective-C
+_ Carthage

 ## Installation